Mayo Clinic and Illinois Alliance - Fellowships for Technology-Based Healthcare Research

 - contact information (home address, departmental address, phone, email)

-- name, title, and contact information of UIUC advisor
+- name, title, and contact information of Illinois advisor

 - name, title, and contact information of proposed Mayo Clinic advisor